chaaland/chaaland.github.io/_drafts/2019-09-30-gauss-newton.md

 $$x^\star = \underset{x}{\text{arg min}}\, ||r(a) + Dr(a)(x - a)||^2$$

-Using the OLS solution as the next point around which to linearise $$r(x)$$ we can iterate this process of linearising and solving an OLS problem until convergence.
+Using the OLS solution as the next point around which to linearise $$r(x)$$, we can iterate this process of linearising and solving an OLS problem until convergence.
 More concretely the algorithm is as follows

 1) Initialise: $$k := 0$$, $$x^{(0)} := x_{init}$$